isabella232/frameworks_opt_color-picker/README.md

 If You wanna use multiple dialog in Your activity You can use progressive numbers (1,2,3 ...).

-###The Activity you show the dialog in must implement ColorSelectedListener:
+###The Activity showing the color picker dialog must implement ColorSelectedListener:

 ``` java
 public class MainActivity implements colorDialog.ColorSelectedListener {